Apples require Cross Pollination to produce a crop, but there are many other fruit and nut varieties that are self-fruitful. Photo: D. Biddinger.

-- Generally, all fruit plants require pollination in order to produce fruit.
+Fruit plants generally require pollination in order to produce fruit.
 Two major exceptions are known.
-They are apomixes, which occurs in citrus and parthenocarpy which can occur in Bartlett pears in California under certain conditions and in bananas
+They are apomixes, which occurs in citrus and parthenocarpy which can occur in Bartlett pears in California under certain conditions and in bananas.

-- Pollination is the transfer of pollen from the male part (anther) of a flower to the female part (pistil) of the same or another flower of the same sort.
 The plant that supplies the pollen is called the pollinizer.
-While the agent, usually a honeybee or other insect, that does the transferring is called a pollinator
+The agent, usually a honeybee or other insect that does the transferring, is called a pollinator.

-- Have a bloom period which overlaps that of the variety to be pollinated.
+- Have a bloom period that overlaps that of the variety to be pollinated

 Apple: Cross pollination always needed to produce adequate fruit crop.